-- Natural acceptance of human values - Definitiveness of Ethical Human Conduct - Basis for Humanistic Education, Humanistic Constitution and Humanistic Universal Order - Competence in professional ethics: - A. Ability to utilize the professional competence for augmenting universal human order - B. Ability to identify the scope and characteristics of people-friendly and ecofriendly production systems, - C. Ability to identify and develop appropriate technologies and management patterns for above production systems. - Case studies of typical holistic technologies, management models and production systems - Strategy for transition from the present state to Universal Human Order: - A. At the level of individual: as socially and ecologically responsible engineers, technologists and managers - B. At the level of society: as mutually enriching institutions and organizations
+- 1. Natural acceptance of human values. - 2.
+Definitiveness of Ethical Human Conduct. - 3.
+Basis for Humanistic Education, Humanistic Constitution and Humanistic Universal Order. - 4.
+Competence in professional ethics: - a) Ability to utilize the professional competence for augmenting universal human order - b) Ability to identify the scope and characteristics of people-friendly and eco-friendly production systems, - c) Ability to identify and develop appropriate technologies and management patterns for above production systems. - 5.
+Case studies of typical holistic technologies, management models and production systems. - 6.
+Strategy for transition from the present state to Universal Human Order: - a) At the level of individual: as socially and ecologically responsible engineers, technologists and managers.